FreedomBenefits.net

 While all of these health insurances plans do have substantial gaps in diabetes coverage due to policy deductibles, waiting periods, benefit exclusions, co-payments It is usually possible to overlap two or more of the insurance choices in order to improve overall coverage and reduce net out-of-pocket costs.
 Supplemental health insurance makes direct payments, also referred to as defined or scheduled cash benefits, directly to the policyholder in addition to benefits that are covered by other medical insurance.
 While this does not directly cover the diabetes treatment, it does reduce the overall out-of-pocket medical costs of the covered person.
 This can be useful, for example, when a major medical policy has strong maximum benefits but a long writing period and high deductible, whereas a supplemental policy with lower benefits has no deductible and a shorter waiting period.
 For clarification and confirmation of stacked supplemental policy benefits, check the "Coordination of Benefits" provisions of the supplemental policy being considered.

 *Average cost is provided for illustrative purposes only and will vary depending on many factors including your location, age, health, sex, family status.
-For our purposes, we use the lowest estimated premium for a 45 year old non-smoking single male living in the the city of the New Jersey capital selecting the most popular insurance plan with a $1,000 deductible (where available).
+For our purposes, we use the lowest estimated premium for a 45 year old non-smoking single male living in the city of the New Jersey capital selecting the most popular insurance plan with a $1,000 deductible (where available).
 The information on this page is compiled from publications of third parties including the American Diabetes Association and the U.S. Department of Health and Human Services.
 Because insurance information changes frequently, verify all information with the primary health plan enrollment sources.

 Mission Statement| Editorial Policy| Privacy Policy| About Freedom Benefits| News| Investors